KTRDeveloper/charity-dao/docs/index.md

 Note that to be able to use the voting power for a proposal, it should be delegated before the proposal is active.
 This behavior is enforced to prevent users from changing the outcome of a vote in progress by buying or borrowing additional votes.

 After delegation, we can proceed to the creation of a proposal.

-We want to create a proposal that will transfer 20 CHT from the treasury to the address we're logged in with (which is 0xa423Bf61F83a9a272a57aB243aC0190D977A0416 in my case) once it's executed.
+We want to create a proposal that will transfer 20 CHT (Charity Tokens) from the treasury to the address we're logged in with (which is 0xa423Bf61F83a9a272a57aB243aC0190D977A0416 in my case) once it's executed.
 To do this, we are going to follow the steps below:

 1. From the CharityDAO home page, click on "Proposals", then on the “New Proposal” button.
 2. Fill in the title and description